abiiranathan/node-mongoose-auth/README.md

 ```

 Good Luck!
-Constructive criticsm and ideas are welcome.
+Constructive criticism and ideas are welcome.